 For the Visual Planner: Wanderlog

-If you like seeing your entire trip laid out on a map, Wanderlog is a game-changer.
-Its AI automatically organizes your stops by location and optimizes routes so you’re not zigzagging across a city.
-I once ignored its suggested reorder in Rome—big mistake.
-I wasted two hours backtracking.
-Lesson learned: trust the algorithm (at least check it).
+If you like seeing your entire trip laid out on a map, Wanderlog actually delivers.
+It’ll automatically organize your stops by location and optimize routes so you’re not zigzagging across a city.
+I ignored its suggested reorder once in Rome—big mistake.
+Two hours of backtracking later, I’d learned my lesson: trust the algorithm.
+Or at least check it before you start walking.

 For the All-in-One Organizer: TripIt

 TripIt scans your email for flight, hotel, and car rental confirmations and builds a master itinerary.
 No more digging through inbox chaos at the check-in counter.
-According to a 2023 Statista report, over 60% of travelers prefer mobile itinerary access.
-After nearly missing a flight because I couldn’t find a confirmation number, I became a convert.
+Over 60% of travelers prefer mobile itinerary access, according to a 2023 Statista report.
+I nearly missed a flight once because I couldn’t track down a confirmation number.
+That’s when I got it.

 For the Conversational Planner: GuideGeek